chenyt31/OpenPi-Baseline/examples/droid/README.md

 # Run DROID

 This example shows how to run the fine-tuned $\pi_0$-FAST-DROID model on the [DROID robot platform](https://github.com/droid-dataset/droid).
+We also offer a $\pi_0$-DROID model that is fine-tuned from $\pi_0$ and uses flow action decoding.
+You can use it by replacing `pi0_fast_droid` with `pi0_droid` in the commands below.
+In practice, we find that out-of-the-box, the $\pi_0$-FAST-DROID model is better at following language commands, so we recommend it as the default checkpoint for DROID evaluation.
+If you want to fine-tune on a DROID task that requires a fast-to-inference policy, you may still want to consider using the $\pi_0$-DROID model, since it decodes faster.
+For more details, please see the [FAST paper](https://pi.website/research/fast).

 ## Step 1: Start a policy server